rust-lang/rust-wiki-backup/Meeting-workweek-2014-03-03.md

 - Option<Rc<[T]>> -- OK
 - Rc<Option<[T]>> -- Not OK

--acrichto: Can you write `unsized struct` without an `unsized T` typaram?
+- acrichto: Can you write `unsized struct` without an `unsized T` typaram?
--nmatsakis: yes, but useless. could add lint for it
+- nmatsakis: yes, but useless. could add lint for it
--nmatsakis: although, why do we need 'unsized struct'? always redundant
+- nmatsakis: although, why do we need 'unsized struct'? always redundant
--nmatsakis: what we *really* want is `impl<T:Unsized> Unsized for Foo<T>`, but not using a trait doesn't permit us to write that
+- nmatsakis: what we *really* want is `impl<T:Unsized> Unsized for Foo<T>`, but not using a trait doesn't permit us to write that

 # Objects implementing Traits